NOAA-OWP/cfe/configs/README.md

 ## Configuration File
 Example configuration files are provided in this directory.
-To run the given examples see the instructions [here](https://github.com/NOAA-OWP/cfe/blob/ajk/doc_update/INSTALL.md).
+To build and run the given examples see the instructions [here](https://github.com/NOAA-OWP/cfe/blob/ajk/doc_update/INSTALL.md).
 A detailed description of the parameters for model configuration (i.e., initialize/setup) is provided below.
 The asterisk (*) denotes calibratable parameters.

 | Variable | Datatype |  Limits  | Units | Role | Process | Description |
 | -------- | -------- | ------ | ----- | ---- | ------- | ----------- |